topaz-crystal/topaz/README.md

 # Topaz

 Topaz is a simple and useful db wrapper for crystal lang.
+Topaz is inspired by ActiveRecord design pattern, but not fully implemented.
 See [sample code](https://github.com/tbrand/topaz/blob/master/sample) for detail.
 Depends on [crystal-lang/crystal-mysql](https://github.com/crystal-lang/crystal-mysql)